trinhudo/trinhudo.github.io/publications.md

 ### Conference papers

-T. N. Do, B. An and K.-T. Lee,
-“A Cooperative Spectrum Sensing Scheme using the Concept of Underlay Cognitive Radio” in Proc.
-IEEE ICEIC, Kota Kinabalu, Malaysia, Jan.
-2014.

-T. N. Do and B. An
-“Cooperative Spectrum Sensing Schemes with the Interference Constraint in Cognitive Radio Networks" in Proc.
-IEEE IS3C, Taichung, Taiwan, Jun.
-2014.

-T. N. Do and B. An
-“A Location Information-based Data Fusion Scheme for Cooperative Spectrum Sensing in Cognitive Radio Networks” in Proc.
-IEEK Fall Conference, Seoul, South Korea, Nov.
-2014.

-T. N. Do and B. An
+- Tri Nhu Do and Beongku An, "[A location information-based data fusion scheme for cooperative spectrum sensing in cognitive radio networks](http://www.dbpia.co.kr/Article/NODE06264525),” in *Proc.
+2014 The Institute of Electronics Engineers of Korea (IEEK) Fall Conference*, Seoul, South Korea, Nov.
+2014, pp. 726-727.

-“Log-Likelihood Ratio Test based Spectrum Sensing for Cognitive Radio in Small-Scale Fading Channels” in Proc.
-IEEK Summer Conference, Jeju Island, South Korea, Jun.
-2014.
+- Tri Nhu Do and Beongku An, "[Log-likelihood ratio test based spectrum sensing for cognitive radio in small-scale fading channels](http://www.dbpia.co.kr/Article/NODE02438890),” in *Proc.
+2014 The Institute of Electronics Engineers of Korea (IEEK) Summer Conference*, Jeju Island, South Korea, Jun.
+2014, pp. 1472-1473.

-T. N. Do and B. An
-“Location-based User Selection Scheme for Cooperative Spectrum Sensing in Cognitive Radio Networks” in Proc.
-ICGHIT, HCMC, Vietnam, Feb.
-2014.

-T. N. Do and B. An
-“Underlay Approach-based Soft Combination Schemes for Cooperative Spectrum Sensing in Cognitive Radio Networks” in Proc.
-ICGHIT, HCMC, Vietnam, Feb.
-2014.
+- Tri Nhu Do and Beongku An, "[Cooperative spectrum sensing schemes with the interference constraint in cognitive radio networks](http://ieeexplore.ieee.org/document/6846056/)," in *Proc.
+2014 IEEE International Symposium on Computer, Consumer and Control (IS3C)*, Taichung, Taiwan, Jun.
+2014, pp. 1010-1013.

+- Tri Nhu Do and Beongku An, "[Location-based user selection scheme for cooperative spectrum sensing in cognitive radio networks](http://2014.icghit.org/data/icghit2014-program.pdf),” in *Proc.
+2014 International Conference on Green and Human Information Technology (ICGHIT)*, Ho Chi Minh City, Vietnam, Feb.
+2014, pp. 355-356.

+- Tri Nhu Do and Beongku An, "[Underlay approach-based soft combination schemes for cooperative spectrum sensing in cognitive radio networks](http://2014.icghit.org/data/icghit2014-program.pdf),” in *Proc.
+2014 International Conference on Green and Human Information Technology (ICGHIT)*, Ho Chi Minh City, Vietnam, Feb.
+2014, pp. 201-202.)

+- Tri Nhu Do, Beongku An, and Kyu-Tae Lee, [A cooperative spectrum sensing scheme using the concept of underlay cognitive radio](http://ieeexplore.ieee.org/document/6914441/),” in *Proc.
+2014 IEEE International Conference on Electronics, Information, and Communication (ICEIC)*, Kota Kinabalu, Malaysia, Jan.
+2014, pp. 1-3.

 ## Published in 2013

 ### Conference papers

-T. N. Do and B. An
-“Cooperative Spectrum Sensing in Cognitive Radio Networks under Interference Constraint” in Proc.
-IEEK Fall Conference, Seoul, South Korea, Nov.
-2013.

-T. N. Do and B. An
+- Tri Nhu Do and Beongku An, "[Cooperative spectrum sensing in cognitive radio networks under interference constraint](http://www.dbpia.co.kr/Article/NODE02341590),” in *Proc.
+2013 The Institute of Electronics Engineers of Korea (IEEK) Fall Conference*, Seoul, South Korea, Nov.
+2013, pp. 902-903.

-“A Discussion of Cooperative Spectrum Sensing using Alamouti Code in Cognitive Radio Networks” in Proc.
-IEEK Summer Conference, Jeju Island, South Korea, Jun.
-2013.
+- Tri Nhu Do and Beongku An, "[A discussion of cooperative spectrum sensing using Alamouti code in cognitive radio networks](http://www.dbpia.co.kr/Article/NODE02242725),” in *Proc.
+2013 The Institute of Electronics Engineers of Korea (IEEK) Summer Conference*, Jeju Island, South Korea, Jun.
+2013, pp. 1437-1438.

 [Home](./)